Frequently asked questions about choosing a Landscaper...

 What is my budget ?

-How much can I afford, do I want to spend ?
+How much can I afford, do I want to spend?
 Be realistic.
-Two people for one day may cost £200 or more.
-So a full landscaping job will be £thousands.
+Two people for one day may cost £300 or more.
+So a full landscaping job will cost many £1000's.
 Materials and labour don't come cheap.

 Is it worth getting lots of quotes?

 Invite several landscapers to quote for you.
-Make sure that you have your clear design ready (see above, under 'what do I want it to look like') so that they can give an accurate and realistic quotation to you, that you can compare with others.
+Make sure that you are clear about the design or layout you want (see above, under 'what do I want it to look like') so that they can give an accurate and realistic quotation to you, that you can compare with others.
 Be clear about what you want and when you want it done etc..
 Watch how they respond to you, and how they talk about the potential job.
-Are they enthusiastic ?
-Are they professional ?
-How do they go about working out the quotation ?
-Have they got a tape measure !
+Are they enthusiastic?
+Are they professional?
+How do they go about working out the quotation?
+Have they got a tape measure!

 What should I ask them ?